 Apply Here

-On behalf of the Mid-Atlantic CFAR Consortium (MACC+) Implementation Science Hub at Johns Hopkins University and the inter-CFAR Implementation Science Working Group, we are welcoming applications for our sixth cohort of the NIH/NIAID-funded training opportunity in implementation science (IS) for early-stage investigators (ESIs) engaging in HIV-related research.
-Since its inaugural class of 2019-2020, the fellowship has engaged 128 fellows in the program.
-Implementation Science Fellows will be selected across the CFAR network, HBCUs and U.S. Universities to participate in a mentorship program, including both didactic, online, and mentored small group training in IS methodology.
+On behalf of the Hopkins Implementation Science Hub at Johns Hopkins University and the inter-CFAR Implementation Science Working Group, we are welcoming applications for our seventh cohort of the NIH/NIAID-funded training opportunity in implementation science (IS) for early-stage investigators (ESIs) engaging in HIV-related research.
+Since its inaugural class of 2019-2020, the fellowship has engaged 147 fellows in the program.
+Implementation Science Fellows will be selected across the CFAR network and U.S. Universities to participate in a mentorship program, including both didactic, online, and mentored small group training in IS methodology.
 The applied mentorship focuses on the development of a grant application which incorporates IS methodology and/or training and culminates in a two-day in person grant refinement and networking workshop.
-This workshop will take place in Baltimore on May 13-14, 2025, and attendance is a requirement of the Fellowship.
+This workshop will take place in Baltimore on May 14-15, 2026, and attendance is a requirement of the Fellowship.

 Fellows are expected to: